 THE GUILD OF PHOTOGRAPHERS

 I have been a member of The Guild of Photographers twice.
 In my early days, I needed a lot of support as I felt I was on my own.
-The Guild helped me a lot but I didn’t help myself really as I felt I could it all myself and could develop my own style and technique.
-I was also busy with weddings so felt I must be doing everything right.
+The Guild helped me a lot but I didn’t help myself really.
+I felt I could do it all by myself and could develop my own style and technique.
+I was also busy with weddings so felt I must be doing something right.
 So I left The Guild and found myself totally on my own.
 I still loved what I did but my business went stagnant and stale and I all of a sudden found myself very quiet.
 At the same time, I met my future wife, got married and started a family.
-It was a busy time, and although I loved every minute of it, my photography business took the back seat and that is where it stayed until 2014.
+It was a busy time, and although I loved every minute of it, my photography business took the back seat.

 MENTORING WITH THE BEST PHOTOGRAPHERS

 Between 2014 and 2017 I have also been doing some mentoring with Neil Bowler, Karl Bratby and finally Julie Oswin.
 Julie, is an outstanding photographer and for her to give her time in getting me to where I am now is amazing.
 In 2017, I decided to set myself a goal: to become qualified.
 I knew it was going to be hard work but I also knew that I could do it.
 The Guild’s ‘Qualified’ status is aligned to standards of competence that reflect a level where the customer should be ‘pleased with the results’ when employing the services of a skilled tradesman (the photographer).
 In other words ‘Qualified’ indicates professional ‘competence’ to a level where The Guild is willing to recognise the photographer as an ambassador of the association.
 Those who achieve this level should be very proud of doing so.